devbar/Autofac.Extras.UnitTestExtensions/README.md

 # Autofac.Extras.UnitTestExtensions

-Autofac is a game-changing framework for depedency injection, but not registered depedencies in constuctors made me angry.
+Autofac is a game-changing framework for depedency injection.
+But not registered depedencies in constructors made me angry.
 Time to invent a framework to integrate registration validation in unit testing.

 ```
 [Test]